gornskew/lisply-mcp/README.md

-- Take steps to [limit RAM and CPU usage](https://docs.docker.com/engine/containers/resource_constraints/) of the container (in a future release, this project aims to support these options as pass-through to the automated container startup).
+- Take steps to [limit RAM and CPU usage](https://docs.docker.com/engine/containers/resource_constraints/) of the container.
+(In a future release, this project aims to support these options as pass-through to the automated container startup).
 Typical options for reference: use `--memory=512m, --cpus=1, --cap-drop, --read-only`.
 Avoid using `--network